theseanything/civilservicelgbt.github.io/_posts/2018-10-17-we-re-creating-a-civil-service-allies-week.md

 >
 > Whether you want to write a blog, share a video, or run an event, we'd love to hear from you.

-[^1]: Based on data from the Office of National Statistics.
+[^1]: Data from the Office of National Statistics suggests that around 2.5% of the UK population identify as lesbian, gay or bisexual; the overall LGBT+ population is very likely higher.
 [^2]: The People Survey included gender identity monitoring for the first time in 2017, but as this was an experimental question it doesn't provide a good basis to make a wider estimate at the moment.